olebole/irafdoc/doc/specred.dofibers.rst

   </p>
   <p>
-  An alternative to using an aperture identification table is to give no name, the <tt>""</tt> empty string, and to explicitly give a range of aperture numbers for the skys and possibly for the sky subtraction object list in the parameters <i>objaps, skyaps, arcaps, objbeams, skybeams,</i> and <i>arcbeams</i>.
+  An alternative to using an aperture identification table is to give no name, the <span style="font-family: monospace;">""</span> empty string, and to explicitly give a range of aperture numbers for the skys and possibly for the sky subtraction object list in the parameters <i>objaps, skyaps, arcaps, objbeams, skybeams,</i> and <i>arcbeams</i>.
 This is reasonable if the fibers always